-Section 161.053, Florida Statutes(F.S.), charges DEP with the responsibility of protecting the beach and dune system, establishing coastal construction control lines (CCCL), and regulating construction, excavation, dune vegetation removal and other activities seaward of the CCCL.
+Section 161.053, Florida Statutes(F.S.), charges DEP with the responsibility of protecting the beach and dune system, establishing CCCL, and regulating construction, excavation, dune vegetation removal and other activities seaward of the CCCL.
 This chapter provides the primary state regulatory criteria for coastal construction upland of the mean high water line.

 Section 161.085, F.S., provides state regulatory policies for coastal armoring, including temporary protective measures available on an emergency basis following storms, and the use of geotextile containers as the core of a reconstructed dune.

 Section 161.052, F.S., covers coastal construction on sandy pocket beaches in Florida’s Big Bend and in the Florida Keys.
-On sandy beach areas where no CCCL has been established pursuant to Section 161.053, F.S., coastal construction is prohibited within 50 feet of the line of mean high water except by waiver or variance of the setback requirements pursuant to Section 161.052, F.S.
-This state regulation applies to the 50-foot area of beach inland from the mean high water line on the small sand beaches fronting Gulf of Mexico and Atlantic Ocean shorelines.
+On sandy beach areas where no CCCL has been established pursuant to section 161.053, F.S., coastal construction is prohibited within 50 feet of the line of mean high water except by waiver or variance of the setback requirements pursuant to section 161.052, F.S.
+This regulation applies to the 50-foot area of beach upland of the mean high water line on the small sand beaches fronting Gulf of Mexico and Atlantic Ocean shorelines.
 No coastal construction regulations are applied to marsh, mangrove or rocky shorelines under the CCCL program.

 Chapter 62B-34, F.A.C., the General Permit Rule, sets policies and procedures for several General Permit types.
-Under this rule, single-family dwellings and other structures and activities located well landward of the beach are approved through a streamlined, 30-day permit process.
-General permit lines established along many beaches provide a simple method for determining if a project is eligible for the General Permit.
+Under this rule, single-family dwellings and other structures and activities located well landward of the beach dune system are approved through a streamlined, 30-day permit process.
+General Permit Lines established along many beaches provide a simple method for determining if a project is eligible for a General Permit.

 Chapter 62B-55, F.A.C., is referred to as Florida’s “Model Lighting Ordinance” for counties and cities to follow for protecting nesting sea turtles and their hatchlings from light pollution.
 This rule also describes marine turtle nesting beaches.